 In 1992 Jackson State University commenced offering the Doctor of Philosophy Degree in Public Policy and Administration.
-The program requires a minimum of 60 semester hours of course work beyond the master's degree.
-This 60 hours includes the dissertation.
+The program requires a minimum of 60 semester hours of course work beyond the Master's degree.
+These 60 hours include the dissertation.